 We are to hear ideas that use the Irish language as a natural part of the programme from music choice, interviews, presentation and more.

-We ask, in the first instance, that producers submit ideas into the e-commissioning system Login | RTE (rtegroup.ie) under the programme category “Arts & Culture Documentary Series and Events”
+We ask, in the first instance, that producers submit ideas into the e-commissioning system Login | RTE (rtegroup.ie) under the programme category “Arts & Culture Documentary Series”

 Please note: The discussion of, or initial interest in, a proposal does not represent a commitment to commission by RTÉ and should not be understood as such.